- Academic Programs

 Welcome to the Department of Music

-Through a cooperative program with the School of Education and Allied Professions, we also offer the Master of Science in Education with a Music Education concentration.
+Through a cooperative program with the School of Education and Health Sciences, we also offer the Master of Science in Education with a Music Education concentration.

 The Department of Music is a fully accredited institutional member of the National Association of Schools of Music.
 The music therapy degree is approved by the American Music Therapy Association.
 The music education degree is licensed by the State of Ohio.